ABDOMINAL PAIN ASSESSMENT

 - pain in any specific area/quadrant with or without palpation, or

 - signs of shock or

 Depressing a place in the abdomen and then suddenly letting go can help determine whether there is diffuse peritonitis or blood or pus rolling around in the abdomen.
-If instead of depressing the abdominal wall, the letting go of it causes sudden pain, this is called rebound tenderness.
+If, instead of depressing the abdominal wall, the releasing of pressure causes sudden pain, this is called rebound tenderness.

-A rebound tenderness in an area other than the original sight of pressing can point one to the real problem area.
+Rebound tenderness in an area other than the original site of pressing can point one to the real problem area.
 For example, if pressing and releasing in the left lower quadrant causes sudden pain in the right lower quadrant, this could indicate appendicitis.

 Guarding is, for lack of a better description, any resistance to your meddling.
 It can be either